yzernik/guides/ubuntu/thundroid_full.md

 * exit the "bitcoin" user session back to "admin"
    `$ exit`
-* Determine your external ip address, copy it into your notepad for later use
-  `$ sudo apt install curl`
-  `$ curl ipinfo.io/ip`
 * create LND systemd unit and with the following content.
 Save and exit.
    `$ sudo nano /etc/systemd/system/lnd.service`